-MARIJUANA OFFENSES IN BRANDON, FL
+MARIJUANA OFFENSES IN TAMPA, FL

 Drug offenses are heavily prosecuted in Florida, including marijuana offenses.
 Without a medical marijuana card from the state, you could be facing serious penalties if you are found guilty for even simple possession, you could be facing penalties including over a year in jail, large fines, and a permanent criminal record.
 Additionally, all Florida marijuana convictions carry an automatic one-year driver’s license suspension.